 Many insurers or payment gateways charge a small "convenience fee" or "transaction fee" when you pay with a credit card.
 This fee, typically a percentage of the premium amount, covers the cost of processing the transaction.
 You should always check for this before making a payment.

 The flexibility of a credit card comes with the responsibility of timely bill payments.
-If you use your credit card to pay your insurance premium but then fail to pay your credit card bill by its due date, you’ll incur hefty late payment charges and interest.
+If you use your credit card to pay your insurance premium but then fail to pay your credit card bill by its due date, you will incur hefty late payment charges and interest.
 This can quickly erode any benefits you gained.

 - Check for convenience fees: Always look for any extra charges the insurer or payment gateway might levy for credit card transactions.